-Not an attraction for the faint of heart, the dangerous Yungas Road, which has been dubbed the 'El Camino de la Muerte' (Road of Death), stretches between La Paz and Coroico in Bolivia and is estimated to claim the lives of approximately 200 to 300 travellers each year.
-Built during the 1930s Chaco War by Paraguayan prisoners, the road is situated high in the Yungas region of Bolivia and has extreme drops of up to 610 meters (2,000 ft) and has ironically become a popular tourist destination, drawing some 25,000 thrill seekers each year, particularly mountain bikers who love the adrenalin of the continuous downhill riding along 40 miles (64km) of treacherous road.
-The beautiful location of the road also adds to its allure, but it remains a serious danger as at least 13 cyclists have died since 1998, and trucks have serious problems passing each other.
-Crosses dotted along the road mark the spots where cars have plunged off the edge of the steep cliff.
+Yungas Road is not an attraction for the faint of heart.
+Dubbed the 'El Camino de la Muerte' (Road of Death), it stretches between La Paz and Coroica and claimed 200 to 300 lives every year until 1994.
+Paraguayan prisoners built the road during the 1930s Chaco War, and it has extreme drops of up to 2,000 feet (609m).
+The Yungas Road has since become a popular tourist destination among thrill seekers, particularly mountain bikers.
+It remains dangerous, though, and trucks have serious problems passing each other.
+Crosses dot the road and mark where cars have plunged off the steep cliff.
 Drivers on Yungas Road must obey a strict set of rules, as rain and fog often reduce visibility and there are no guard rails.
-Contrary to normal Bolivian driving, drivers keep to the left, and uphill vehicles always have the right of way.
-Yungas Road has been upgraded in the last decade with many new safety measures, but the original route, now called North Yungas Road, is still in use by tourists.
+Contrary to normal Bolivian driving rules, drivers keep to the left, and uphill vehicles always have the right of way.
+Yungas Road has been upgraded with many new safety measures in the last decade, but the original route, now called North Yungas Road, is still in use by tourists.